Staff Nurse IV - Inpatient - SAFE Program

-This recruitment is being conducted to fill one Staff Nurse IV -Inpatient per diem position for the Sexual Assault Forensics Examiner (SAFE) Program at San Joaquin General Hospital.
+This recruitment is being conducted to fill four (4) Staff Nurse IV -Inpatient per diem positions for the Sexual Assault Forensics Examiner (SAFE) Program at San Joaquin General Hospital.
 Resumes will not be accepted in lieu of an application.
 A completed application must be postmarked or received online by the final filing deadline.

 Standby status: An employee who is on standby status must be at a location where the employee can be reached at all times and upon being called shall return to work immediately.
 Employees who receive standby duty shall be compensated at 33.33% of their regular hourly rate.

 NOTE: All correspondences relating to this recruitment will be delivered via e-mail.
 The e-mail account used will be the one provided on your employment application during time of submittal.
 Please be sure to check your e-mail often for updates.
 If you do not have an e-mail account on file, Human Resources will send you correspondences via US Mail.